Pope Alexander II: England and William the Conqueror

 In 1066, Pope Alexander received an embassy from William, Duke of Normandy, after his successful invasion of Brittany.
 The embassy had been sent to obtain his blessing for William's prospective invasion of Anglo-Saxon England.
 Alexander gave it, along with a papal ring, a banner, and an edict to the autonomous Old English clergy guiding them to submit to the new regime.
 These favors were instrumental in the submission of the English church following the Battle of Hastings.
-Count Eustace carried his papal insignia, a gonfanon with three tails charged with a cross, which William of Poitiers says was given to William I to signify the pope's blessing of his invasion to secure submission to Rome.
+Count Eustace carried his papal insignia, a gonfanon with three tails charged with a cross, which William of Poitiers said was given to William I to signify the pope's blessing of his invasion to secure submission to Rome.

 William's successes in England brought the native English church into much greater control from Rome.
 William even agreed to Alexander's request to restore the payment of the Peter's Pence, which had lapsed in the time of Edward the Confessor.
 At the same time, William requested that the pope send him legates, to carry out a ceremonial crowning of the king.
 Alexander therefore sent Bishop Ermenfried of Sion (Sitten in Switzerland) and two "clerici cardinales" to England, who, at Eastertide 1070, presided at the coronation at Winchester.

 The archbishop of Canterbury, Stigand, however, even though he made his peace with William, was a problem for Pope Alexander.
 Stigand had helped to drive the legitimate archbishop, Robert of Jumièges, from his see, and usurped the archbishopric for himself; he even dared to wear Archbishop Robert's pallium.
 Additionally, he continued to hold the diocese of Winchester, of which he was the legitimate incumbent, along with the archbishopric of Canterbury.
 Five successive popes, Leo, Victor, Stephanus, Nicholas, and Alexander himself, had sent legates to England, who excommunicated Stigand.
 Stigand was therefore not able to crown William king, as was the right of the archbishop of Canterbury.
 Nonetheless, Stigand and William remained on good terms, until, during a visit of William to the continent in 1067, the Normans in England behaved with particular brutality.
 Stigand switched sides, and with Edgar the Atheling fled to safety in the camp of refuge in Ely.
 They were besieged by the Conqueror, and Stigand was captured.
 Pope Alexander's legates, as instructed, demanded the deposition of Stigand, and at a general council held at Winchester after King William's coronation, the deposition was duly voted.